Linda Crampton is a writer and teacher with a first-class honors degree in biology. She often writes about the scientific basis of disease.

 Reye's Syndrome and Salicylates

-Aspirin, also known as acetylsalicylic acid, and bismuth subsalicylate have chemical similarities.
+Aspirin, also known as acetylsalicylic acid, and bismuth subsalicylate have chemical similarities, as their names suggest.
 Children and teenagers shouldn’t take aspirin when they are recovering from viral infections, especially the flu (influenza) and chicken pox.
-In this situation aspirin may increase the risk of a child developing Reye’s syndrome (or Reye syndrome), although the link is not well understood.
+In this situation, aspirin may increase the risk of a child developing Reye’s syndrome (or Reye syndrome), although the link is not well understood.
 Reye's syndrome is a rare but potentially fatal illness that can damage the brain and liver.
 Some doctors recommend that children never be given aspirin.